margooka/calhacks2018/README.md

 we will ~~win~~ try our best at cal hacks

-> I still remeber that one time josh checked if a number was an integer in python by using a try except block
+> I still remember that one time josh checked if a number was an integer in python by using a try except block

-Life is good. [^1]

-[^1]: Charles caid this.